Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Introduction

 While general structural properties \cite{Mat12,Mat15,Mat16,Nek19,MB} and rigidity results have been developed \cite{Rub,Med11,Mat15}, and several deep results have been established for particular examples of topological full groups \cite{JM,JNS,Nek18b,SWZ,SW}, it would be desirable to create a dictionary between dynamical properties and invariants of topological groupoids on the one hand and group-theoretic properties and invariants of topological full groups on the other hand.
 This would allow us to study topological full groups -- which are very interesting but in many aspects still remain mysterious -- through the underlying topological groupoids which are often much more accessible.
 The goal of this paper is to develop this programme in the context of homological invariants by establishing a link between groupoid homology and group homology of topological full groups.
+This leads to a better understanding of this class of groups arising from dynamics, not only because it allows us to compute group homology, which is a fundamental invariant, but also because the methods developed to accomplish this task reveal interesting connections.

 For the particular example class of Thompson's group $V$ and its generalizations, the study of homological invariants and properties has a long history \cite{BG,Bro92}.
 It was shown in \cite{Bro92} that $V$ is rationally acyclic.
 Only recently it was established in \cite{SW} that $V$ is even integrally acyclic.
 The new approach in \cite{SW} also allows for many more homology computations for Higman-Thompson groups.
 However, for other classes of topological full groups, very little is known about homological invariants.
 In degree one, Matui has formulated the AH-conjecture, which describes $H_1$ (i.e., the abelianization) of topological full groups in terms of groupoid homology of the underlying topological groupoids.
 This AH-conjecture has been verified for general classes of topological full groups (for instance for almost finite, principal groupoids, see \cite{Mat12,Mat15,Mat16}) as well as for several example classes (for instance for groupoids arising from shifts of finite type \cite{Mat15,Mat16}, graphs \cite{NO21a} or self-similar actions \cite{NO21b}, as well as transformation groupoids of odometers \cite{Sca19} and Cantor minimal dihedral systems \cite{Sca22}).
 However, no general results of this nature are known concerning homology groups in higher degree.